pennchildlanglab/tljh-datascience/README.md

 ## To-do

 - figure out how to include jupyterlab plugins (probably just a docker image based on the datascience-notebook is the easiest)
+- we could prob do this without using subprocesses --  maybe require dockerspawner in the setup.py and then import it; and then just install docker.io via additional apt packages.